keithdunnett/sgminer-recipes/HOWTOs/BUILD_A_GPU_MINING_RIG.md

 Tip: if you have a spare SATA cable, extra to the one you'll need for the primary SSD, it's no bad idea to install it onto the second SATA3 port and leave it accessible.
 Makes life much easier if you later want to clone or replace the disk.

-### Assemble PSU and power cables
+### Assemble PSU, motherboard power cables and optionally GPU power cables

-Similarly, if you're using a modular PSU, it's wise to assemble the required cables to the PSU before you're working in a confined space.
+Similarly, if you're using a modular PSU, it's sometimes wise to assemble the required cables to the PSU before you're working in a confined space.
 In the photo below, the cables in the foreground are those needed by the motherboard, and in the background are cables providing 6 x Molex for the PCIe risers and 6 x 8-pin PCIe connectors for the GPUs.

 ![Ax1200i](https://raw.githubusercontent.com/magick777/sgminer-recipes/master/HOWTOs/_20170104_161000.JPG "Corsair AX1200i")

+You might alternatively take the view (which, having tinkered with this setup, could have been a better idea) that there's more connections to make at the GPU end than at the PSU end, and that GPU installation is constrained by the available power cables, in which case assemble at this stage only what you need for the motherboard.
+It may prove easier (later) to connect the power cables to the GPUs and risers away from the rig, move and install the GPUs in such clusters (probably of 2 or 3) as suit the available power connections, then connect up the PSU end of those cables and the USB data cables from the PCIe slots.

+Tip: my view on this changed when it occurred to me how much easier it was for assembly purposes to stand the Corsair PSU on end, modular connections uppermost, with the mains cable and rocker switch just overhanging the edge of the desktop to allow it to stand up.
+Makes fitting the modular connections vastly easier than with the unsecured PSU moving about in any other orientation.

-### Connect power cables to the motherboard
+### Connect the necessary power cables to the motherboard

-This board takes 24-pin ATX, 8-pin EPS12V CPU connector and two Molex for extra power to the PCIe slots.
+This board takes 24-pin ATX, 8-pin EPS12V CPU connector and two Molex for extra power supply to the PCIe slots.

 ![Ax1200i](https://raw.githubusercontent.com/magick777/sgminer-recipes/master/HOWTOs/_20170104_182233.JPG "Cabled up")